 Regulation 5(2) of the Fees Regulations requires that the requests which are to be aggregated relate "to any extent" to the same or similar information.
 This is quite a wide test but public authorities should still ensure that the requests meet this requirement.

-Enquiries made in relation to your request has identified that retrieval of information would exceed the 18 hour cost limit set by the Secretary Of State under the FOI Act.
-PSNI have interpreted your request to be items of evidence lost or stolen in the 2019-20 and current financial years and the response provided is based on this interpretation.
+Enquiries made in relation to your request have identified that retrieval of the information would exceed the 18 hour cost limit set under the FOI Act by the Secretary of State.